Hydra: Resilient and Highly Available Remote Memory: for High Availability

 Assuming we have $G$ \emph{disjoint} coding groups, and the correlated failure rate is $f$\%, the total probability of data loss is: $1-(1-\Prob{Group} \cdot G)^{\binom{N \cdot f}{r+1}}$.
 We define disjoint coding groups where the groups do not share any copysets; or in other words, they do not overlap by more than $r$ nodes.

-\paragraph{\textbf{ Strawman: Multiple Coding Groups per Server}}
+\paragraph{\textbf{Strawman: Multiple Coding Groups per Server}}

-In order to equalize load, the first scheme we considered is a scheme where each slab forms a coding group with the least-loaded nodes in the cluster at coding time.
+In order to equalize load, we consider a scheme where each slab forms a coding group with the least-loaded nodes in the cluster at coding time.
 We assume the nodes that are least loaded at a given time are distributed randomly, and the number of slabs per server is $S$.
 When $S\cdot(r+k)\ll N$, the coding groups are highly likely to be disjoint~\cite{copyset}, and the number of groups is equal to: $G=\dfrac{N \cdot S}{k+r}$.

 We call this placement strategy the {\em EC-Cache scheme}, as it produces a random coding group placement used by the prior state-of-the-art in-memory erasure coding system, EC-Cache~\cite{eccache}.
 In this scheme, with even a modest number of slabs per server, a high number of combinations of $r+1$ machines will be a copyset.
 In other words, even a small number of simultaneous node failures in the cluster will result in data loss.
 When the number of slabs per server is high, almost every combination of only $r+1$ failures across the cluster will cause data loss.
-Therefore, to reduce the probability of data loss, we need to to minimize the number of copysets, while achieving sufficient load balancing.
+Therefore, to reduce the probability of data loss, we need to minimize the number of copysets, while achieving sufficient load balancing.

-\paragraph{\textbf{ \copysets: Reducing Copysets for Erasure Coding}}
+\paragraph{\textbf{\copysets: Reducing Copysets for Erasure Coding}}